calders/RadioMeteorZoo/README.md

 # RadioMeteorZoo
 This code is used to upload subject sets to the Radio Meteor Zoo, or to download Zooniverse classification files and to process the observations.<br/>
-I used Anaconda 2.4.0 with the Spyder IDE to develop my Python code.<br/>
+I used Anaconda 3.7.1 with the Spyder IDE to develop my Python code.<br/>
 Website: https://www.zooniverse.org/projects/zooniverse/radio-meteor-zoo

+## Warning ##
+Before I used Anaconda 2.4.0 with the Spyder IDE to develop my Python code, so some code might still need Python 2.

 ## Directory structure
 <pre>/zooniverse Contains the Python scripts